 - Obtain any other relevant details of your injury or illness

 VA disability claims are heavy on medical jargon and information.
-A capable lawyer may even hire medical experts to assist in your claim.
+A capable advocate may even hire medical experts to assist in your claim.

 Deal With VA Representatives

 As too many disabled veterans know, actually dealing with VA bureaucracy can be one of the most challenging aspects of the claims process.
-When you hire an attorney, you release yourself from this obligation, as your attorney will:
+When you hire an advocate, you release yourself from this obligation, as your advocate will: